Questions for a health copywriter

 Did you find my website because you were using the search term “health copywriter”?
 I’ve worked on my SEO so it ranks highly for this term.

 I won’t make any promises about ranking your copy, but I’ll write every piece of content with best SEO practices in mind.
 It raises your visibility and gives you the best chance of getting closer to the top-spot for the terms people are searching for.
 I’ve helped many a client get to the first page of Google, but I won’t make any false claims that I can guarantee it!

 What kind of health businesses do you work with?

 Over the years, I’ve worked with countless health businesses and professionals from brand-new baby start-ups to multinational pharma giants.
-I’ve worked with doctors who are starting up their own clinics, nurses who’ve started online cannabis businesses, nutritionists who wanted a blockbusting book under their belt, scientists, researchers, health coaches, clinics, hospitals, locum tenens agencies, the list goes on.
+I’ve worked with general practitioners and doctors who are starting up their own clinics, nurses who’ve started online cannabis businesses, nutritionists who wanted a blockbusting book under their belt, scientists, researchers, health coaches, clinics, hospitals, locum tenens agencies, the list goes on.

 I’ve had clients who needed a one-off advert for an arthritis supplement to those who need 10,000 words a month, for months on end.
 Clients who know exactly what they want, and those who need nurturing and guidance.

 No matter what health business or copywriting questions you have, and what you need, I can help you.

 Are you a digital health journalist?

 I am!
 In my work as a digital health journalist, I’ve been published in: